gillian-guide/gillian-guide.github.io/docs/optimization.en.md

     * Press `Download Windows Drivers`.
 If you want to manually select your driver instead, use the manual search below.
     * Follow the in-app instructions to install the driver.
     * Select `Optional` drivers over `Recommended` to get the latest drivers.
-    * Select `Minimal Install` if you don't need the extra features of the Adrenaline app.
+    * Select `Minimal Install` over `Full Install` if you don't need the extra features of the Adrenaline app.
 === "Intel"
     * Go to the [official website](https://www.intel.com/content/www/us/en/download-center/home.html).
     * Either use the automatic tool to detect and install drivers automatically, or browse through the list of video drivers and install the driver you want.